1924 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1924 No Mint Mark Wheat Penny Value

-Red (RD) coins retaining full original copper color represent the premium category.
+Red (RD) — meaning the coin retains at least 95% of its original copper color — represents the premium category.
 An MS67 RD specimen achieved a remarkable $38,238 auction record, demonstrating extreme rarity and collector demand for top-tier preservation.
+According to PCGS, only a handful of examples are known at the MS67 RD level with none finer, making this the ultimate grade ceiling for Philadelphia 1924 cents.

-Red-Brown (RB), Partially preserved copper luster creates a more accessible collecting tier.
+Red-Brown (RB) coins, which show partial oxidation but still retain some original mint luster, create a more accessible collecting tier.
 MS67 RB examples reach approximately $720 at auction, offering significant value for coins maintaining some original mint color.

 Brown (BN) coins having lost all original red color remain most common and affordable.
 Even in Mint State condition, Brown specimens typically command well under $100, making them an excellent entry point for beginning collectors seeking this classic date.